-We are pleased to announce the opening of our new refractive surgery suite.
+Richmond Eye Associates has an in-house refractive surgery suite at its Innsbrook office location.
 Services provided include LASIK and photorefractive keratectomy (PRK).
 Please call 804-270-0330 to schedule a consultation with Dr. Brooks for further information.

 Currently, we are accepting applications for Opticians as well as Front Desk Personnel, Ophthalmic Technicians, and Business Office Personnel.
 Richmond Eye Associates is a busy ophthalmic practice medically, surgically, and in providing routine eye care for glasses and contact lenses.
 Every employee at Richmond Eye plays a key role in our success in delivering the... read more